 - Do not use heat or bandages on the treated part.

-- Let the drug dry before you cover it with clothes or gloves.
+- Let the drug dry for at least 10 minutes before you cover it with clothes or gloves.

 - Do not bathe, shower, or swim for 1 hour after putting on.

 - Do not use on open wounds or infected skin.

 - If you get this drug in your eyes, wash right away with water.
 If you have eye irritation that lasts or a change in eyesight, call your doctor.